Updated March 17, 2023

-Here, we will understand what JVM (Java virtual machine) is, what is JRE (Java Runtime Environment).
+Here, we will understand what JVM (Java virtual machine) is: JRE (Java Runtime Environment).
 Moreover, we will also study the major differences between JVM and JRE.
 In this topic, we are going to learn about JRE vs JVM.

 What is JVM?

 The Java Virtual Machine (JVM) is a virtual machine that resides on your computer and executes java byte code.
-The Java Virtual Machine understands only byte code that’s why there is a javac compiler that converts the source code (.java) into byte code (.class) which is understood by JVM.
-Although JVM installed within different operating systems is different, the output produced by JVM is consistent across all operating systems.
+The Java Virtual Machine understands only byte code; that’s why there is a javac compiler that converts the source code (.java) into byte code (.class) which JVM understands.
+Although JVM installed within different operating systems is different, JVM’s output is consistent across all operating systems.

 Components of JVM